LonleySailor/pastevault/README.md

 ## 👋 About Me

+I'm a student who enjoys programming, self-hosting, and building tools I can actually run myself.
+PrivatePaste started as a learning project in Go, but I wanted it to be something I (and others) could realistically use in a homelab or VPS setup.

+I used AI assistance along the way — I think AI is a big part of the future of development — but the architecture, design, and deployment setup are mine as well as parts of the code. student who enjoys programming, self-hosting, and building tools I can actually run myself.
+PrivatePaste started as a learning project in Go, but I wanted it to be something I (and others) could realistically use in a homelab or VPS setup.ste 🗄️

+A lightweight, self-hosted pastebin clone written in Go with a React frontend.
+Built to be simple, secure, and easy to deploy — supports expiring pastes, optional password protection, and a REST API.

+---

+## 👋 About Me

 I’m a student who enjoys programming, self-hosting, and building tools I can actually run myself.
-PasteVault started as a learning project in Go, but I wanted it to be something I (and others) could realistically use in a homelab or VPS setup.
+PrivatePaste started as a learning project in Go, but I wanted it to be something I (and others) could realistically use in a homelab or VPS setup.

 I used AI assistance along the way — I think AI is a big part of the future of development — but the architecture, design, and deployment setup are mine as well as parts of the code.